rlfordon/topic-mapping/README.md

 # JSON to text

 This is an experimental Python script that will convert JSON outputs from courtlistener.com into a directory of text files.
-This directory will then be suitable for ingesting into topic-mapping software such as the Stanford Natural Language Processing Group's Topic Modeling Tool.
+This directory will then be suitable for ingesting into topic-modeling software such as the Stanford Natural Language Processing Group's Topic Modeling Tool.

 ## Setup